dearfrankg/font-strategies/README.md

 ## Inline Data URI

+> ALIBABA AND MEDIUM STANDARD
+- This is what Alibaba and Medium use.

 There are typically two kinds of inlining covered by this method: in a blocking <link rel="stylesheet"> request or in a &lt;style> element in the server rendered markup.
 Both alibaba.com (two web fonts embedded in a blocking CSS request) and medium.com (seven web fonts) use this approach.

+RECOMMENDATION:

-RECOMMENDATION: Alibaba and Medium use this approach but the author does not recommend.
+- Alibaba and Medium use this approach but the author does not recommend.
+- Author: Only use this method if you really despise FOUT—I wouldn’t recommend it.

+The author did not recommend because fonts delay content and he wants a page size of < 14k.
+One or two fonts will take you up to 40k.
+The author's gold standard is `Critical FOFT with Data URI` below.
+This displays the main font quickly by loading only a subset.
+Then full font after it finishes loading.

 PROS